-You will need to trek out to the outer part of District 7's working class neighborhood to experience the surprisingly delicious and elaborate meals prepared by chef Ádám Csaba at Olimpia Restaurant.
-Olimpia doesn't have a fixed menu.
-Instead, they use the blackboard on the wall to present the daily-changing dishes, which vary based on seasonal ingredients.
+You will need to trek out to the outer part of District 7, a working class Budapest neighborhood, to experience the elaborate meals prepared by chef Ádám Csaba at Olimpia Restaurant.
+Instead of a fixed menu, they use a blackboard to present the daily-changing dishes, which vary based on seasonal ingredients.
 The result?
 Absolutely superb.

-The dishes might include a wonderfully soft fried chicken liver in a crispy breading that comes with a light wasabi mayonnaise sauce and a side of fresh rhubarb and zucchini.
-Or thinly sliced, soy-sauce marinated grilled mangalica pork loins set in a corn puree bedding with a side of grilled cabbage.
+Dishes might include a wonderfully soft and crispy fried chicken liver with a light wasabi mayonnaise, fresh rhubarb, and zucchini.
+Or thinly sliced, soy-sauce-marinated mangalica pork set in a corn puree bedding with a side of grilled cabbage.
 The list goes on.
-Olimpia's menu is best described as inventive Hungarian cooking with Asian touches.
+Olimpia's menu is best described as inventive Hungarian fare with Asian touches.

-Olimpia's setting—a spartan underground space with less than a dozen crammed tables—is modest compared to the exquisite food experience.
-No linen tablecloth, sober lighting, or gentle background music: here the food takes the center stage.
+The setting—a spartan below-ground space with less than a dozen crammed tables—is modest compared with the exquisite food experience.
+No linen tablecloth or gentle background music: here the food takes the center stage.
 Chef Csaba occasionally pops in the dining room to present a dish himself.

 For the dinner tasting menu, the dishes are unknown until they arrive; the only giveaway is the ingredients listed on the blackboard.
 At €30, the seven-course meal is less than half of what you'd need to caugh up at comparable restaurants in downtown.
 Prepare yourself for a long meal.
 For a shorter feast, go for the three-course lunch prix fixe for €11, which is among the deals to be had in Budapest.
 Cash only!